-Some private schools in the city offer a bilingual curriculum, but expat parents considering this option should read through any potential school's language policy carefully to ensure that their children will have the support they need.
+Some private schools in the city offer a bilingual curriculum.
+Expat parents considering this option are recommended to read through any potential school's language policy carefully to ensure that their children will have the support they need.

 International schools in Shenzhen

 International schools are by far the most popular option for expats in Shenzhen.
 These schools offer a diverse range of curricula and language options for foreign children.